Dippin' Dots: DD Cryogenics

 To expand this side business after the 2011 bankruptcy and sale, a subsidiary company, Dippin' Dot (DD) Cryogenics LLC, was established in May 2019.
 DD Cryogenics did contract freezing and pelletizing of microbiological products out of their Paducah plant.
-In August 2020 a new dedicated 6,000 square foot, US$3.2 million manufacturing plant came on-line in Paducah.
+In August 2020 a new dedicated 6,000 square foot, US$3.2 million manufacturing plant came online in Paducah.

 Their services now include contract design and manufacturing, cryogenic processors, and ultra low temperature freezers.